Featuring a smooth sophisticated sound and the superb lead tenor of Tony

 Tony Williams left the group in August,1960 to pursue a solo career signing with Reprise Records, but never approached his success with the Platters.
 In the 1980s he performed in a group featuring his wife Helen.

 Sonny Barnes was hired to take Williams place, but lasted less then a year.
-Barnes was replaced by Edward "Sonny" Turner who stayed with the group through most of the sixties
+Barnes was replaced by Charles "Sonny" Turner who stayed with the group through most of the sixties

 Mercury continued issuing Williams led Platters singles with "It's Magic" (#92) their last charter in early 1962.
 Mercury refused to release any records with a lead other than Williams.
 Buck Ram, a lawyer by trade, convinced Mercury of the error of their decision.
 However, relations between the group and the company were strain and there were no more hits with Mercury after 1962.